tannerrj/crossfire-server-simple-backup/README.md

 ### Description: Questions to Consider

  * What is the app for?
-   * Anyone who is running a Crossfire server and wants to ensure player account data is backed up and saved
+   * This app is for anyone running a Crossfire server who wants to ensure player account data is backed up and saved.
  * What was your motivation?
-   * Working on a gaming project of [Crossfire](https://sourceforge.net/projects/crossfire/), I sometimes encounter a question on [Discord](https://crossfire.real-time.com/discord/) or [IRC](https://crossfire.real-time.com/irc/) or within one of the game servers about backing up player data, so I collected enough info to create this bash script
+   * I developed this script while working on a gaming project of [Crossfire](https://sourceforge.net/projects/crossfire/).
+I often encountered questions on [Discord](https://crossfire.real-time.com/discord/) or [IRC](https://crossfire.real-time.com/irc/) or within game servers about backing up player data, so I collected enough information to create this bash script.
  * What problem does it solve?
-   * Quickly provides simple backup of player data, login account data, and unique maps such as guilds and apartments
+   * It provides a quick and simple backup of player data, including login account data and unique maps such as guilds and apartments.
  * What else should people know about this script?
-    * This does not create an incremental backup, this is a backup of all in-game data when the script runs
+   * This does not create an incremental backup; it backs up all in-game data each time the script runs.

 ## Usage:

-When you run this script, it will create tar file in the following format, `crossfire_backup_yearmonthyday_hourminutesecond.tar.gz` and backup the data in `/usr/games/crossfire/var/crossfire`:
+When you run this script, it will create a tar file in the following format: `crossfire_backup_yearmonthday_hourminutesecond.tar.gz` and backup the data in `/usr/games/crossfire/var/crossfire`.

  * `account`: directory of player files and unique apartment maps
-    * Player files: files that start with the player's name and ends in .pl (i.e., `Bart.pl`)
+  * Player files: files that start with the player's name and end in .pl (e.g., `Bart.pl`)
-      * Player content files: Files that start with the player's name and ends in .knowledge and .quest (i.e., `Bart.knowledge` and `Bart.quest`)
+    * Player content files: Files that start with the player's name and end in .knowledge and .quest (e.g., `Bart.knowledge` and `Bart.quest`)
-    * Apartment files: unique maps that only the player/owner can enter, or DM can enter if the player is in said map; the files start with an underscore and contain a map name and location reference (i.e., `_scorn_apartment_apartments`)
+  * Apartment files: unique maps that only the player/owner can enter or DM can enter if the player is in the map; files start with an underscore and contain a map name and location reference (e.g., `_scorn_apartment_apartments`).
- * `accounts`: file containing Account name:Password:Account last used:Characters (semicolon separated):created:expansion
+ * `accounts`: file containing Account name:Password:Account last used:Characters (semicolon separated):created:expansion.
- * `banish_file`: file containing players banned or not allowed to play on the server
+ * `banish_file`: file containing players banned or not allowed to play on the server.
- * `bookarch`: file that contains all the available readable book and scroll titles, along with the level of difficulty and other information
+ * `bookarch`: file that contains all the available readable book and scroll titles, along with the level of difficulty and other information.
  * `clockdata`: file used to track passage of time in-game
  * `crossfireboard`: binary file for content from the in-game message boards
  * `crossfiremail`: binary file for content from the in-game postal mail